ibm-cloud-docs/discovery/getting-started.md

 ## Step 1: Create an environment
 {: #create-an-environment}

-In a bash shell or equivalent environment such as Cygwin, use the `POST /v1/environments` method to create an environment.
+In a bash shell or equivalent environment such as Cygwin with the `curl` application installed, use the `POST /v1/environments` method to create an environment.
 Think of an environment as the warehouse where you are storing all your boxes of documents.

 1. Issue the following command to create an environment that is called `my-first-environment`.
 Replace `{username}` and `{password}` with the service credentials you copied earlier:

     ```bash
-    curl -X POST -u "{username}":"{password}" -H "Content-Type: application/json" -d '{ "name":"my-first-environment", "description":"exploring environments"}' "api/v1/environments?version=2017-11-07"
+    curl -X POST -u "{username}":"{password}" -H "Content-Type: application/json" -d '{ "name":"my-first-environment", "description":"exploring environments"}' "https://gateway.watsonplatform.net/discovery/api/v1/environments?version=2017-11-07"
     ```
     {: pre}

     The API returns information such as your environment ID, environment status, and how much storage your environment is using.

-1. Check the environnment status periodically until you see a status of `ready`.
+1. Check the environment status periodically until you see a status of `ready`.
     - Issue a call to the `GET /v1/environments/{environment_id}` method to retrieve the status of your environment.
 Replace `{username}`, `{password}`, and `{environment_id}` with your information:

     ```bash
-    curl -u "{username}":"{password}" https://gateway.watsonplatform.net/discovery/api/v1/environments/{environment_id}?version=2017-11-07
+    curl -u "{username}":"{password}" "https://gateway.watsonplatform.net/discovery/api/v1/environments/{environment_id}?version=2017-11-07"
     ```
     {: pre}